saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 **How We Structure Our Work and Teams**\
 [https://basecamp.com/articles/how-we-structure-our-teams](https://basecamp.com/articles/how-we-structure-our-teams)
+> We landed on this process after a decade of refinement.
+Just like we’re always iterating on our product work,
+> we’re also always iterating on how our company works.
+We consider our company a product too.

 **Shape Up: Stop Running in Circles and Ship Work that Matters** [https://basecamp.com/shapeup](https://basecamp.com/shapeup)

 **It's not remote if you have to go to the office**\
 [https://world.hey.com/jason/it-s-not-remote-if-you-have-to-go-to-the-office-f76dce6e](https://world.hey.com/jason/it-s-not-remote-if-you-have-to-go-to-the-office-f76dce6e)
+> To be clear, there's nothing wrong with being required to work in an office.
+If that's the policy, and you like the company,
+> office, and commute, it may, in fact, be the best fit.

 **The Presence Prison**\
 [https://world.hey.com/jason/the-presence-prison-69608e0f](https://world.hey.com/jason/the-presence-prison-69608e0f)
+> Everyone’s status should be implicit: I’m trying to do my job, please respect my time and attention.

 #### **Google**